In 2023, I Am Cringe But I Am Free

 Advertisement

 In another video, aptly titled "2023 is the year of being a cringey loser", TikToker @tess.barclay makes her case that in letting the fear of cringe stop you from doing things, the only person you're harming is yourself.
-She admits that she used to be afraid of going to the gym, worrying that she didn’t know how to use the machines, and even of creating TikToks in case old school friends would send them to each other and mock her.
+She admits that she used to be afraid of going to the gym, worrying that she didn’t know how to use the machines.
+She even overthought creating TikToks, fretting that old schoolfriends would send them to each other and mock her.
 "People’s opinion of you [has] 100% to do with them, and not you," she says.
 "We need to stop waiting for the moment that we feel so confident and so cool...
 [By doing so] you take the power away from people calling you cringe, because cringe is in the eye of the beholder."

 “